Study plan - Bachelor of Business and Administration, Haugesund

 - Ethics, social responsibility and accountability

 In the third year of study, you have to choose between different elective courses.
-If you want to become an authorized accountant, we offer mandatory accounting courses as elective courses.

 We offer lectures, discussions, seminars and accounting at the Haugesund campus.
 You work with assignments both individually and in groups.
-The program assumes that you are present in Haugesund, and both lectures, seminars and accountants can include compulsory attendance.
+The program assumes that you are present in Haugesund, and both lectures, seminars and accountants can include compulsory activities.